Laamy/Bedrock-AC/README.md

   - several flarial & order client hooks
   - common functions used by mc clients
 - Seperate BASIC Integrity checks on windows functions used by BEAC
+- Complete validation of BEAC module on the server side
-- Anticheat integrity checks for code section
+- BEAC integrity checks for code section

 Hooks on functions like LoadLibraryA, LoadLibraryW that validates windows certificates to stop basic injectors that use CRT</br>

-Memory whitelist to stop manual mapping (to avoid injection using poolparty vuln and kernel mmappers)</br>

-Secure packets that go over raknet with info about the client so you cant just unload the anticheat</br>

-Anticheat encryption & security on ALL important functions to stop IDA xref & Loads more